hello-robot/stretch_web_teleop/documentation/development.md

 );
 ```

-We set up the function providers from the `src/pages/operator/tsx/function_providers` folder.
-Function providers provides logic to connect the information from `RemoteRobot` with the components being rendered on the screen.
+We set up the "function providers" from the `src/pages/operator/tsx/function_providers` folder.
+Function providers connect the information from `RemoteRobot` with the UI components being rendered on the screen.
 Some function providers require a storage handler, which gives those components a way to persist data/preferences across sessions (e.g. if I change the layout, it should remember my preferred layout next time I launch the web interface).

 ```js
 export var batteryVoltageFunctionProvider = new BatteryVoltageFunctionProvider();